Our free to use website requires cookies, as almost all websites do.

-Strictly speaking, as this cocktail doesn't contain an orange liqueur it is not a Margarita but should properly be termed a Honey Tequila Sour but Honey
+Strictly speaking, as this cocktail doesn't contain an orange liqueur it is not a Margarita but should properly be termed a Honey Tequila Sour.
+We decided

 A fittingly seductive Margarita.

 Orange juice adds fruity dilution to what could also be called a Breakfast Margarita.
-Sir Paul McCartney is said to like his Margaritas made with a splash
+Sir Paul McCartney (yup of Beatles fame) likes his Margaritas made

 Citrus freshness with the subtle agave of tequila served frozen.